cabbruzzese/xrpg/README.md

 | Death | Necromancy and pain | 7 |
 | Lightning | Storms and wind | 8 |
 | Blood | Vampiric magic | 9 |

+# Surprises

+There are many new surprises in the game.
+There are new fighter weapons, new pickups, and new experiences in the environments.
+Hopefully this gives players a new sense of mystery and wonder and the desire to explore every nook and cranny of the game once again.

 # Credits